-The evacuation of the WTC complex in 2001 is one of the largest full-scale evacuations of people in modern times with over 14,000 people escaping from the buildings.
-The people who evacuated can thus be regarded as unique witnesses who are able to give first-hand accounts of their evacuation experiences within the rapidly changing high-rise building environment.
-Their memories of the evacuation provide insights into the interrelated processes associated with high-rise building egress.
+The evacuation of the WTC complex in 2001 is one of the largest full-scale evacuation of people in modern times with over 14,000 people escaping from the buildings.
+The survivors evacuation experiences provide valuable insights into the factors that helped and hindered egress within the rapidly changing high-rise building environment.
+Thus understanding survivors' evacuation experiences is a vital component in unravelling the complex inter-related processes that drive high-rise building egress.

-It is now widely acknowledged that there are three broad stages through which any egress proceeds; making sense of the situation, planning to leave, and then finding and using a route out of the building [1].
-It has also long been recognised that there are important social processes [2] that shape and interact with the decision making of individuals, thereby modifying their egress patterns [3-5].
-The accounts of those evacuating from the WTC towers not only enables us to develop a more detailed understanding of what processes underlie each of the main evacuation stages, but, due to the large number of people involved enables us to explore the impact of social and organisational factors on the evacuation activity.
-The complexities of the rapidly changing conditions adds a crucial dynamic quality to any understanding of the actions that took place, however the time period over which the thousands of people left the building was sufficient to allow some analysis of the dynamics to be carried out.
+It is now widely acknowledged that there are three broad stages through which any egress proceeds; making sense of the situation, planning to leave, and then finding and using a route out of the building1.
+It has also long been recognised that there are important social processes2 that influence decision making and thereby modify egress patterns.
+Analysis of the accounts of those evacuating from the WTC towers not only enables us to develop a more detailed understanding of what processes underlie each of the main evacuation stages but, due to the large number of people involved, it enables us to explore the impact of aspects of social and organisational factors on the effectiveness of the whole evacuation.
+The complexities of the rapidly changing conditions adds a crucial dynamic quality to any understanding of the actions that occurred.

-The project described in this paper called HEED - High-rise Evacuation Evaluation Database - is funded by the UK Engineering and Physical Science Research Council (EPSRC - project GR/S74201/01 and EP/D507790).
+The project described in this paper called HEED - High-rise Evacuation Evaluation Database is funded by the UK Engineering and Physical Science Research Council (EPSRC - project GR/S74201/01 and EP/D507790).
 It involves a collaboration between the Universities of Greenwich, Ulster and Liverpool and aims to collect first hand evacuation experiences of survivors from the WTC twin towers evacuation.
 Thus far some 270 evacuees have been interviewed.
-Details on the project can be found on the HEED website www.wtc-evacuation.com.
-Several studies have already investigated the evacuation of the WTC [6-8] using published accounts from survivors, questionnaires and focus groups.
+Details of the project can be found on the HEED website www.wtc-evacuation.com.
+Several studies have already investigated the evacuation of the WTC3-5 using published accounts from survivors, questionnaires and focus groups.
 However, the main features which distinguish HEED from other projects are: